 Being a small city, Dunnellon does not have a public transit system used by locals to get to and from work.

-The citizens of Dunnellon are slightly less educated than the national average of 21.84% for the average city or town: 16.99% of adults in Dunnellon have a bachelor's degree or advanced degree
+The percentage of adults in Dunnellon with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.76% of adults in Dunnellon have a bachelor's degree or advanced degree.

 Dunnellon is a very ethnically-diverse city.
 The people who call Dunnellon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunnellon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dunnellon include Irish, German, Italian, and French .